BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

 # Electrical and electronic circuit multiobjective optimization
-This project is dedicated to the optimization of (any) electrical and electronic circuits and components using evolutionary and heuristic algorithms incorporated with HSPICE.
+This project is dedicated to the optimization of (any) electrical and electronic circuits and components using evolutionary and heuristic algorithms incorporated with SPICE base simulators (such as HSPICE, ngSPICE, etc).

 We provide Optimer which is a user graphical interface for circuit design and optimization.
 Optimer benefits from following features:
    - Does not have new syntax;